 And here are the concerning hosts I suggest avoiding because their stats counted more than 1 download per bot (for unknown reasons):

 - Audioboom: 32

 - SoundCloud: 24

-And here’s the current naughty list of hosts that counted every bot download, resulting in 160 fake downloads.
+And here's the current naughty list of hosts that counted every bot download (at the time of this test), resulting in 160 fake downloads.